 21 Freakishly Effective Ways to Motivate Employees [Updated for 2019]

-If you’re like a lot of managers and leaders out there, the following scenario should sound eerily familiar:
+If you’re like a lot of managers and leaders out there looking to motivate staff members, the following scenario should sound eerily familiar:

 You finally have your dream team in place.
 You’ve hired selectively, waiting for just the right fit for each role.
 These are people with stellar backgrounds and proven track records of success.
 On paper, these individuals are poised to contribute to your culture and help take your department – and your business – to the next level.